 Differential SCSI

-It is mainly used for applications that need a long cable length of up to 30 meters.
-It is an electrical signal setup that uses multiple lines for transmitting the information.
-It is also a kind of connection used for storage in a computer.
-SCSI also means ports and cables used to connect various types of hard drives, optical drives, scanners, and other devices to a computer.
-These devices also use Single-Ended, Low Voltage Differential electric interfaces between the device and host adapter.
-One wire is used for each data with a corresponding ground wire for that signal.
+SCSI (Small Computer System Interface) is a type of connection used for applications that require a long cable length of up to 30 meters.
+It uses multiple lines to transmit information and is also used for storage in computers.
+Additionally, SCSI refers to the ports and cables that connect various devices such as hard drives, optical drives, scanners, and others to a computer, using Single-Ended or Low Voltage Differential electric interfaces between the device and host adapter.
+Each data signal has a corresponding ground wire.

 Direct Memory Access (D.M.A.)

-D.M.A. transmits information straight to and from the primary memory without traveling through the CPU.
-The system can pursue CPU processing while it transmits data to/ from the hard drive, thus upgrading its rate and capability.
-The process is managed by a chip known as D.M.A.
-Controller.
+DMA transmits information directly to and from the primary memory without going through the CPU, allowing the system to perform CPU processing while transmitting data to/from the hard drive, thus improving its speed and capability, managed by a chip called DMA Controller.

 Disk